-One of these experiments, Site Updates, really peaked my curiosity.
+One of these experiments, Site Updates, piqued my curiosity.
 Site Updates replaces the top-sites or speed dial functionality found on the new tab page in other browsers with a personalized news feed from your most visited websites.

 The browser’s history contains a breadth of information about people’s preferences and interests.
 Most browsers use the info in the history databases to rank suggestions in the address field, and to display a list of top websites on their new tab page, or simply collect it for their own gains.

 The news stories then appear in a random order every time the new tab page is loaded.
 Clicking on a news story will open it in that tab, and hide that story from reappearing on the new tab page later.
 However, Sleipnir isn’t smart enough to hide stories that appear in your browser history and that you’ve already read through other sources.
 This seems like something that could be easily fixed and would reinforce its role as a content discovery portal rather than a page that stupidly regurgitates stories you’ve already read.

-For example, if you only read articles in the Web development section on Slight Future, Sleipnir can determine that the root address that you’re interested in as all articles are published under that root address.
+For example, if you only read articles in the Web development section on this blog, Sleipnir can determine that the root address that you’re interested in as all articles are published under that root address.
 Sleipnir will find the first feed element on the page, which will be that section’s dedicated feed, and thus only retrieve articles from that section.
-This is a very powerful feature that can get really targeted regarding what articles it will show people.
+This is a very powerful feature that can get targeted regarding what articles it will show people.

 Sleipnir’s feed parser isn’t the most sophisticated and unfortunately has a few [undocumented] requirements: It supports Atom 1 and RSS2, the content must contain an

-These requirements, unfortunately, mean a large portion of the web cannot ever appear in Site Updates even though they work with every other feed reader program.
-I personally found that about a third of my favorite websites don’t comply with these requirements, which had an unfortunate impact on the diversity in my news feed.
+These requirements, unfortunately, mean a large portion of the web can’t ever appear in Site Updates even though they work with every other feed reader program.
+I found that about a third of my favorite websites don’t comply with these requirements, which had an unfortunate impact on the diversity in my news feed.

 Site Updates can also optionally pull in links shared by your friends and news curators you follow on Twitter and Facebook.
 I haven’t found this nearly as useful nor as interesting as the main operating mode of auto-discovered news from my own favorite websites.
 People who use Twitter as a syndication platform for their favorite websites will find the feature more useful.

 Site Updates is enabled by default in Sleipnir for Mac.
 On Sleipnir for Windows, you’ll need to enable the feature by changing the Preferences: Tabs: New Tab: New Tab option to “Site Updates”.
-(This shouldn’t be too surprising as the Sleipnir browser lacks polish, some English translations, and it’s bold user interface experiments sometime leaves the product lacking essential functionality.)
+(This shouldn’t be too surprising as the Sleipnir browser lacks polish, some English translations, and it’s bold user interface experiments sometimes leaves the product lacking essential functionality.)